-Statistics shows that these types of automatically triggered emails have a 71% higher email open rates and 102% higher click rates than non-triggered emails.
+Statistics shows that these types of automatically triggered emails have a 71% higher email open rates and 102% high click rates than non-triggered emails.

-Triggered emails are not only segmented but are also sent at a time when the recipient is interested in such types of emails, making them more relevant to the recipient.
+Triggered emails are not only segmented but are also sent at a time when the recipient is interested in such types of emails, making them more of an engagement to the recipient.

 47. Stopped managing your email List:

-An email list that is not well maintained and managed suffer from lower email open rates, higher inactive users and lower subscriber engagement.
-When the email list contains wrong email addresses and inactive subscribers, email open rates will fall and bounce rates would increase.
+An email list that is not often maintained and managed suffer from lower email open rates, higher inactive users and lower subscriber engagement.
+When the copy of email list contains wrong email campaigns and inactive subscribers, email open rates will fall and bounce rates would increase.
 This can lead to the below mentioned two results:

 - Subscribers receiving emails which are not relevant to them